Cole Karter: All Elite Wrestling / Ring of Honor (2022–present)

-Shortly after his release from WWE, McKinney under his previous name Cole Karter made his return to All Elite Wrestling (AEW) on the July 16, 2022, episode of AEW Dark (aired July 26) defeating Mike Orlando.
-On the July 20 episode of AEW Dynamite: Fyter Fest, Karter challenged Ricky Starks for the FTW Championship in a losing effort.
+Shortly after his release from WWE, McKinney, under his previous name Cole Karter, made his return to AEW on the July 16, 2022, episode of Dark (aired July 26), defeating Mike Orlando.
+At Dynamite: Fyter Fest on July 20, Karter challenged Ricky Starks for the FTW Championship in a losing effort.
 Following this, it was announced that Karter had signed with the company.
-On the August 1 episode of AEW Dark: Elevation, after picking up a victory over Serpentico, Karter was approached by QT Marshall backstage who offered him a spot in his group The Factory alongside Aaron Solo, Anthony Ogogo and Nick Comoroto, which Karter accepted.
-On the September 3 episode of AEW Dark: Elevation, Karter wrestled his first match as a member of The Factory teaming with Aaron Solo and Nick Comoroto in a losing effort to Hangman Page and John Silver and Alex Reynolds of The Dark Order.
-On the November 2 episode of AEW Dynamite, Karter (disguised as Sting) cost Darby Allin his match against Jay Lethal, which was revealed to be a deal made between Jay Lethal and The Factory.
-At Full Gear, Karter teamed with Marshall, Solo, Comoroto and Lee Johnson losing to Best Friends (Chuck Taylor and Trent Beretta), Orange Cassidy, Rocky Romero, and Danhausen on the Zero Hour.
-On the December 12 episode of AEW Rampage, Karter fought Allin in a singles match where he was defeated.
+On the August 1 episode of Elevation, after picking up a victory over Serpentico, Karter was approached by QT Marshall backstage who offered him a spot in his group The Factory alongside Aaron Solo, Anthony Ogogo, and Nick Comoroto, which Karter accepted.
+On the September 3 episode of Elevation, Karter wrestled his first match as a member of The Factory teaming with Aaron Solo and Nick Comoroto in a losing effort to "Hangman" Adam Page and The Dark Order (John Silver and Alex Reynolds).
+On the November 2 episode of Dynamite, Karter (disguised as Sting) cost Darby Allin his match against Jay Lethal, which was revealed to be a deal made between Jay Lethal and The Factory.
+During Full Gear's pre-show Zero Hour, Karter teamed with Marshall, Solo, Comoroto, and Lee Johnson, losing to Best Friends (Chuck Taylor and Trent Beretta), Orange Cassidy, Rocky Romero, and Danhausen.
+On the December 12 episode of Rampage, Karter faced Allin in a singles match but was defeated.

-Heading into 2023, The Factory quietly disbanded as Karter began appearing more frequently on Ring of Honor.
-Karter would begin a winning streak on ROH on Honor Club, defeating the likes of LSG, Griff Garrison and Rhett Titus which gained the attention of Maria Kanellis who offered him her managerial services which Karter accepted.
+Heading into 2023, The Factory quietly disbanded as Karter began appearing more frequently in AEW's sister promotion Ring of Honor (ROH).
+Karter would begin a winning streak on ROH on Honor Club, defeating the likes of LSG, Griff Garrison, and Rhett Titus, which gained the attention of Maria Kanellis, who offered him her managerial services which Karter accepted.
 Soon after, Karter and Maria would attempt to recruit Griff Garrison to join them as Karter and Garrison began teaming up.
-On the September 28 episode of ROH on Honor Club, Karter and Garrison now managed by Maria won their first match as a team when they defeated Shawn Dean and Carlie Bravo of The Infantry.
-On the January 25, 2024 episode of ROH on Honor Club, Karter and Garrison defeated Angélico and Serpentico of Spanish Announce Project (SAP) and afterwards stole Serpentico's mask.
-This ignited a feud between the two teams as over the next few weeks, where SAP would attempt to regain Serpentico's mask but were unsuccessful as Karter, Garrison and Maria always found a way to escape.
+On the September 28 episode of Honor Club, Karter and Garrison, now managed by Maria, won their first match as a team wherr they defeated Shawn Dean and Carlie Bravo of The Infantry.
+On the January 25, 2024, episode of Honor Club, Karter and Garrison defeated Angélico and Serpentico of Spanish Announce Project (SAP) and afterwards stole Serpentico's mask.
+This ignited a feud between the two teams as over the next few weeks, SAP attempted to regain Serpentico's mask, but were unsuccessful as Karter, Garrison, and Maria always found a way to escape.

-In February 2025, Karter, Griff Garrison, Preston Vance, and Jacked Jameson formed a stable, the "Frat House".
+In February 2025, Karter and Garrison formed a stable, the "Frat House", with Preston Vance and Jacked Jameson.